 We are all in a different place, on our own journey and however physically close we might feel to someone, we are never really with anyone – because nobody is on the exact same path as we are, at any point in time.
-And so, we all live in our own time, our own present, and we don’t share this space with anyone.
+And so, we all live in our own time, our own present, our own reality and we don’t share this space with anyone.

 As for the world we live in, the physical world, that is only how we perceive it with the senses available to us – sight, sound, smell and touch.
 None of these senses actually encompass what the world around us is, but only what it presents through those senses.
 Just because we only have access to 5 senses, we assume those senses tell the full story, but who’s to say there is not more to the world – who’s to say the world can’t be experienced in other ways, with senses that we simply have no way of receiving?

 How about the mind, perhaps that is another way that we interpret the world.
 Because sight is our main sense, we think what we see is the real view of the world, but maybe what we think, what we imagine, is the truest representation of the world.

 And if you think like that, it puts a different light on the world, on time and on what, who and where we are.
 Perhaps, for example, we are constantly moving, on a journey, and what we perceive as time is simply a representation of that movement.
 Perhaps, sight, sound and our other senses are just a physical representation of the real world.